ELGAS Knowledge Hub

 Open windows and doors, for ventilation.

-Here is a summary of ten ways to find a gas leak in house:
+Here is a summary of ten ways to find a gas leak in your home:

-- Gas bills more than usual indicating leaky gas
+4. Gas bills more than usual indicating a gas leak

-- Seeing moving dust or a white mist from a leak
+5. Seeing moving dust or a white mist from a gas leak, using your eyes as the gas leak sensor

-- Dead or dying plants in the kitchen or near the gas appliance
+9. Dead or dying plants in the kitchen or near the gas appliance, using your plants as the home gas leak detector

 1. Gas Leak Smell: Foul Odour Like Rotten Eggs

-The first and safest way to detect a leak is using your nose as a gas leak sensor and the gas leak smell.
+The first and safest way to detect LPG gas leakage is using your nose as a gas leak sensor or home gas leak detector and the gas leak smell.

 The first hint would be the gas leak smell of rotten cabbage or rotten eggs.

-To detect a leak, an odourant—Ethyl Mercaptan—is added to the naturally odourless LPG.
+To detect LPG gas leakage, an odourant—Ethyl Mercaptan—is added to the naturally odourless LPG.

-For safety reasons, the LPG gas suppliers add the Ethyl Mercaptan odourant to the gas mixture to help you detect a gas leak in house when you smell the distinctive odour of gas.
+For safety reasons, the LPG gas suppliers add the Ethyl Mercaptan odourant to the gas mixture to help you find a gas leak in your home when you smell the distinctive gas leak smell.

-Ethyl Mercaptan is a sulfur compound that provides that warning odour to gases such as propane, butane, and natural gas.
+Ethyl Mercaptan is a sulfur compound that provides that warning gas leak smell to gases such as propane, butane, and natural gas.

 Natural gas and LPG are naturally colourless and odourless without this additive.